 This technique never fails, since it helps to provide visual proof of the benefits of oral hygiene.
 Plaque-disclosing mouthwashes and tablets are available these days, and can help highlight any areas they might have missed.
 However, make sure they are brushing better, not harder.
 Visits to the dentist from an early age are to be encouraged.
 Older children can be told that tooth decay will result in root canal treatment.

 There will be a time when your child grows up and has to take over their own dental care.
 Kids as young as 5-6 years of age develop enough dexterity and motor control to be able to brush themselves.
 You will still need to supervise and remind them, though, till they are 7 or 8.
 At this stage, equip them with the tools for effective care (e.g. alarms that sound off when it is time for brushing or timers that help them to brush properly).

 Choose the Best Possible Dentist

 Initially, it could be difficult to convince your children to take care of their teeth, and the right dentist might also be difficult to find.
 However, dentists that help calm your child with gentle care can encourage them to visit the dentist more often.
 Children can be quite active and can easily injure their teeth.
-Look for a dentist who can provide good emergency care.
+Look for the Anchorage family dentist to provide good emergency care.